 - A loss of network in your area normally causes “mobile network not available” to appear on your screen.
 It just means your phone can’t connect to a cellular data signal.

 - This problem could also occur because of the misplacement of your SIM card.

-- There Is a software or hardware problem on your android device.
+- There Is a software or hardware problem on your Android device.

 Types Of Mobile Networks

 Before proceeding to the solution, you must know what are the various types of mobile networks available.
-All mobile phones come with a wireless network connection that lets owners make calls to anyone who resided outside of their network coverage.
+All mobile phones come with a wireless network connection that lets owners make calls to anyone who resides outside of their network coverage.
 These mobile phones work through several technologies.
 Various network service providers usually do not use the same mobile network technology.

-GSM stands for Global System for Mobile network.
+GSM stands for Global System for Mobile Network.
 It is the most frequently used mobile network globally.
 These provide faster transfer of data on 2g GSM networks known as High-Speed Downlink Packet Access shortened as HSDPA.

 CDMA stands for Code Division Multiple Access.
 It is a more modern mobile network technology that arises with a higher capacity for data transmission.
 For the 3g CDMA standard, the incorporated technology is the Evolution-Data Optimized or EV-DO.

 The LTE stands for Long Term Evolution.
 It is the most up-to-date generation of cellular technology related to 4g.
 AT&T and Verizon are going toward working on both LTE and LTE Advanced Networks.